 How can we be certain?

-We should be amazed at the accurate fulfillment of Christ’s words.
+We ought to be amazed at the fulfillment of Christ’s words.
 Instead we’ve hijacked his prophecy to tell stories that frighten children.
-We’ve got people thinking the solar system is about to collapse.
-Which is balmy and a bad advertisement for Jesus.
+We’ve got people thinking the solar system is about to collapse, which is balmy and a bad advertisement for Jesus.

 Sun and moon